IkuzaDev/Automator/README.md

 4.go to https://graph.facebook.com/me/groups?access_token={Your ACCESS TOKEN}

-5.copy all and pas to list.json
+5.copy all and paste to list.json

 ## Run Locally